-Mathematics Department Resource Teacher

-Temidayo Adia Temidayo_O_Adia@mcpsmd.org 240-740-1376
+Mathematics Department Resource Teacher Temidayo Adia Temidayo_O_Adia@mcpsmd.org 240-740-1376

-Four credits in mathematics, including one credit in Algebra and one credit in Geometry, are required for graduation.
+Students must be enrolled in a math course in each year of high school.
+This may result in students earning more than 4 credits in math for graduation.
 All Maryland state colleges and universities require mathematics through Algebra 2 for admission.
 Graphing calculators are needed for all math courses except Quantitative Literacy.